Starring Jake Gyllenhaal, Rebecca Ferguson, Ryan Reynolds, Hiroyuki Sanada, Ariyon Bakare. Directed by Daniel Espinosa.

 There’s a word that Daniel Espinosa, director of Life, kept using in interviews to describe the setting of his science fiction horror film: “Real”.
 In fact, along with his screenwriters Rhett Reese and Paul Wenrick – the duo who wrote Zombieland, Deadpool and G.I.
-Joe: Retaliation – there’s a sense that they think this is science faction.
+Joe: Retaliation – there’s a sense that they think this is science fiction.

-Set on the International Space Station, a team of six fairly one dimensional science boffins discover the answer to David Bowie’s chart topping question, there is indeed life on Mars.
+Set on the International Space Station, a team of six fairly one-dimensional science boffins discover the answer to David Bowie’s chart-topping question, there is indeed life on Mars.
 What starts out as a tiny micro-organism grows and it does not come in peace.